 Design Elements

-Modern chips feature unique color palettes, microdots, holograms, serial numbers, and UV markings—all designed to deter forgers.
+Authentic poker chips feature unique color palettes, microdots, holograms, serial numbers, and UV markings that are designed to deter forgers.
 Under blacklight, hidden markings can reveal a chip’s authenticity.

 RFID Technology